- Office of the State Veterinarian

 Hospitality law saw an interesting development at the U.S. Supreme Court, which, as Steve Amato explained, struck down a Tennessee residency requirement for alcohol licensing, showing once again that while the states are granted broad powers to regulate alcohol licensing, they still can’t discriminate against entities from other states.

-In his well-read blog debut, John-Paul Volk discussed five early considerations in any mergers and acquisitions transaction that should help get the ball rolling and prevent problems down the line.
+Our corporate department had a well-read blog that discussed five early considerations in any mergers and acquisitions transaction that should help get the ball rolling and prevent problems down the line.

 Finally, McBrayer added several new faces in 2019 and among them was Claire Vujanovic, who made her blog debut in the area of Labor Law with her blog on illegal handbook provisions that can hurt employers that adopt these seemingly common-sense policies.
 Josh Beam, another new face in our Estate Planning department, debuted with his practical pointers on steps to take after the death of a loved one.

 Thanks for keeping up with our 2019 updates.
 We will continue to keep you apprised of changes that may impact you and your business.
 As always, the McBrayer team is here to help you navigate and thrive in a complex world.